gogre/irgo/README.md

 **2. Redraw colour-map**

-**3. Compute cluster shadows**
+**3. Compute cluster shadows and groups**
 foreach cluster do
 ...pretendboard := board
 ...Put pretend stones on colour-controlled points in pretendboard
-...Call Influencie with pretendboard to get cluster shadows ...Circumscribe groups on board from pretendboard clusters+shadows *a group is a set of clusters whose shadows are contiguous*
+...Call Influencie with pretendboard to get cluster shadows
+...Circumscribe group on board from pretendboard cluster+shadows
+...*a group is a set of clusters whose shadows are contiguous*

 **4. Perform group life-and-death analysis**
  foreach group do